 - Learning about justice issues and everyday struggles of others

 Knowing your limits is the most important aspect of living a healthy life.
 If you believe these types of experiences may be too much for you right now, it is best to wait until you have further developed resiliency in coping.
 Speak with your therapists, family and medical providers for honest reflection on your abilities to handle the stress of travel.
 If you are triggered on these immersions beyond your comfort level, your presence could have an impact on the group dynamic and receiving community.
-The staff and student leaders who travel with you will notify the Cam-pus Minister for Service Immersion Programs about possible issues that come up so you can adequately get the help you may need.
+The staff and student leaders who travel with you will notify the Assistant Director of Campus Ministry about possible issues that come up so you can adequately get the help you may need.

 Support Upon Return

-If you encounter a very triggering experience, the staff or student leader will follow-up with the Campus Minister for Service Immersion Programs.
-The Campus Minister may follow-up with you directly and encourage you to avail yourself of services at the college for further care and health.
-In some cases, the Campus Minister may go directly to the Dean of Students to set in motion a plan of care for your well-being.
+If you encounter a very triggering experience, the staff or student leader will follow-up with the Assistant Director of Campus Ministry, MaryAnne Davey.
+The Assistant Director may follow-up with you directly and encourage you to avail yourself of services at the college for further care and health.
+In some cases, the Assistant Director may go directly to the Dean of Students to set in motion a plan of care for your well-being.
 Your health and well-being are of primary concern at all times.